 In School-Suspension (ISS) is an attempt to provide character education and assist in reforming negative behaviors which may have normally resulted in an out of school suspension.
 While in ISS your child will receive work from their classes and receive character education.
 Additionally, they will be provided a contract stating the rules they must adhere to while in ISS.
 Your child is expected to do class work, stay on task, be respectful and follow all expectations.
-If your child leaves the ISS room without permission and roams the building, additional days of ISS will be added.
+If your child leaves the ISS room without permission and roams the building, additional days of ISS or OSS will be issued.
 A school lunch will be delivered to the ISS room, where your child will eat; if the session occurs during a lunch period.

 Students in the ISS room are not allowed to go anywhere else in the building.
-The students will have regular bathroom breaks, where they will be escorted by their ISS Instructor.
+The students will have regular bathroom breaks, where they will be escorted by the ISS Coordinator.
 While in ISS students may not participate in any extracurricular activities, before, or after school, including tutoring, sports, clubs, watching a sporting event etc.

-Students will be placed in ISS, ISS starts at 9:00 am and ends at 12:00 pm.
 If a student is more than 15 MINUTES LATE WITHOUT A VALID EXCUSE, they will not be allowed in the building and that day will not count towards their required days.
 They can return the following day.
 Your child must complete all the required days in an acceptable manner before he may return to the regular school setting.
-Students will be dismissed promptly.
-Upon dismissal, your child must immediately leave school property.
-(Afternoon ISS students will have school on half school days, unless otherwise directed.)

-If your child has a disciplinary problem while they are in ISS you will be notified, and, they will have to do the entire day all over again.
+If your child has a disciplinary problem while they are in ISS you will be notified, and they will have to do the entire day all over again.
 They may face additional consequences.
 Each time your child is placed in ISS, it will count as 2 detentions on their permanent GTH record.